ubesluttsom/IN3110/assignment6/README.md

 ```

 Running `webvisualization_plots.py` will by default plot daily reported
-COVID-19 cases per million for the current 6 most saturated countries.
+COVID-19 cases per million for the current (latest date in dataset) 6 most
+saturated countries.

+Run `webvisualization.py` to launch the web application.

 ### Completed exercises

 - [x] *6.1: Cases Over Time Plotter (10 points)*
-- [ ] *6.2: Becoming a Web App Developer Using FastAPI (5 points)*
+- [x] *6.2: Becoming a Web App Developer Using FastAPI (5 points)*
 - [ ] *6.3: Interactive Visualization: Upgrading to Pro-Level (10 points)*
 - [ ] *6.4: Implement the Weekly Dropdown (10 points IN4110 ONLY)*
 - [ ] *6.5: Documentation and Help Page (5 points)*